 Founders Ari Tolwin and Joe Savin are serial entrepreneurs in the beverage industry.
 They knew that Numilk had massive potential when they signed up for season 12 in hopes of getting $1 million for a 5% stake.

 Mark Cuban gave them more than they asked for, with $1 million in cash for 7% equity and a $1 million loan at 3% interest.
-This investment helped Numilk boost distribution and now sells its machines in 65 stores across the US.
+This investment helped Numilk boost distribution and the machine is now sold in 133 stores across the US.
 The startup isn’t profitable yet but is currently valued at $55 million.

 5. Rugged Events – $1.75 Million